SURRENDER, ALLOW, TRUST, ACCEPT

 I am a settler of mixed European ancestry, and I am privileged and humbled to live as an uninvited guest and caretaker on the stolen land of the Quw’utsun people.
 I am grateful for the teachings I receive from this land and its people.

-I bring a strong commitment to patient safety, ethics, transparency, and accountability to this work.
-I am committed to following evidence-informed practice and to participating in continuous quality improvement.
+I bring a strong commitment to patient safety, ethics, transparency, and accountability to my work.
+I am dedicated to following evidence-based practices and engaging in continuous quality improvement.

-My intention is to use my unearned privilege and power to help create pathways and networks for all people, especially those who may be marginalized, lacking in financial means or unable to advocate for themselves, those experiencing stigma, bias, racism, and those suffering as a result of colonialism and the ableist white cis-hetero-patriarchy, so that all of us can access the love, belonging, safety, and community support that is our birthright as human beings.
+My intention is to use my unearned privilege and power to create pathways and networks that support all people—especially those who are marginalized, lack financial means, or face barriers to self-advocacy.
+This includes individuals who experience stigma, bias, racism, and the effects of colonialism and the ableist, white, cis-hetero-patriarchy.
+My goal is for all of us to have access to love, belonging, safety, and community support, which are our birthrights as human beings.

 Andrea Lemp